wtask/chat/cmd/chatsrv/README.md

 ## Chat client

-You may use `neycat`, `telnet` or similar utilities as chat clients.
+You may use `netcat`, `telnet` or similar utilities as chat clients.
 For example, run this command to connect to the chat server with `netcat` locally:

 ```CLI
 nc localhost 20000